matrix-org/matrix-spec-proposals/specification/1-client_server_api.rst

 Creation
 ~~~~~~~~
-The home server will create a ``m.room.create`` event when a room is created,
+The home server will create an ``m.room.create`` event when a room is created,
 which serves as the root of the event graph for this room.
 This event also has a
 ``creator`` key which contains the user ID of the room creator.
 It will also
 generate several other events in order to manage permissions in this room.
 This
 includes:

- - ``m.room.power_levels`` : Sets the power levels of users and required power levels.
+ - ``m.room.power_levels`` : Sets the power levels of users and required power
+   levels for various actions within the room such as sending events.
  - ``m.room.join_rules`` : Whether the room is "invite-only" or not.

 See `Room Events`_ for more information on these events.
 To create a room, a